julien-arino/R-for-modellers/SLIDES/vignette-00-about-these-vignettes.md

 In the `R` world, vignettes are short "wordy" introductions to a topic or package

-They are more user friendly than package manuals or help pages
+Vignettes are more user friendly than package manuals or help pages, they provide a narrative

 Example: [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html)